 As summer comes to a close and a new school year begins, three of our experts join us to share tips parents want to know about back to school time for their kids.

-Dr. Samira Brown, Ochsner For Children Pediatrician; Alaina Wertz, Youth Fitness Team Lead at Elmwood Fitness Center; and Alexis Weilbaecher, RD, Elmwood Fitness Center Nutritionist answer back to school health and nutrition questions.
+Dr. Samira Brown, Ochsner For Children Pediatrician; Alaina Wertz, Youth Fitness Team Lead at Ochsner Fitness Center; and Alexis Weilbaecher, RD, Ochsner Fitness Center Nutritionist answer back to school health and nutrition questions.

 - A piece of fruit with nut butter